- Eczema support groups are gatherings where you can meet other people with this skin condition.

 Eczema Support Group

-This group has more than 14,000 followers.
-It’s open to everyone with eczema, provided they don’t try to advertise a product or service.
+With over 65,000 followers, this group is open to everyone with eczema, provided they don’t try to advertise a product or service.
+The group is private, so you’ll have to request to join and agree to follow the group rules.

 This group grew out of one little girl’s desire to help other children with eczema.
 Her mother started Eczema Parents to provide a forum for parents and other caregivers to share the treatment strategies that worked for them.
-The group has more than 10,000 members, but it is private, so you’ll have to ask to join.
+The group has more than 11,000 members, but it’s private, so you’ll have to ask to join.

 ITSAN Topical Steroid Withdrawal Syndrome Support Group